 Clean Creek Products

 Clean Creek Products, from nearby Mars, Pennsylvania, markets the metals recovered in treating abandoned coal mine drainage.
 Proceeds from their products are used to fund further restoration efforts and maintain existing treatment systems.
+(NOTE: Trying to update the status of Clean Creek Products, but still waiting for more information.)

 Acid mine drainage, treatment and recovery of metal solids